 About Instructional Support Labs

-There are thirteen Instructional Computing Labs available to UM-St. Louis students, faculty and staff.
-Seven of these labs are staffed with specifically trained lab consultants that are here to help with most computer related issues and questions.
-These Lab consultants are trained on several of the applications that are available, (i.e. Microsoft Office, Internet Explorer) and to support the users of the labs.
-Most labs have printers that are available for printing school related work, (twenty pages at a time).
+There are eight Instructional Support Services Labs available to UM-St. Louis students, faculty and staff.
+Several of these labs are staffed with specifically trained lab consultants that are here to help with most computer related issues and questions.
+These lab consultants are trained on several of the applications that are available, (i.e. Microsoft Office, Chrome) and to support the users of the labs.
+Most labs have printers that are available for printing school related work.
 Other labs have class specific tutors, such as the Math Lab and Writing Lab.
 All labs are equipped with the same applications needed for instructional use and homework, i.e. the Internet, Office Suite products, etc..
 All the labs feature individual student workstations all of which utilize single sign on with password protection for security measures and personal drive space mapping upon login on Window Systems.
-Visit the IC Lab Locations page for additional information on each lab.

-Some labs (see Instructional Computing Lab Resource Matrix for exact locations and descriptions of available hardware) have ONLY PC's, some have ONLY Macintosh and some have both.
-All Labs are operating Windows 7 on the PC's and OS-X on the Macintoshes.
-One lab is designed as a "Horizon Live Classroom" and Video Editing/Graphic design specific lab.
-Five of the labs have color printers available for single copies of school related work.
-Some labs also offer PC scanner machines and Macintosh scanner machines to name a few of the specialized equipment that is offered.
+Some labs have ONLY PC's, some have ONLY Macintosh and some have both.
+All Labs are operating Windows 11 on the PC's and Mojave macOS on the Macintoshes.
+Three of the labs have color printers available for single copies of school related work.
+Some printers are also document scanners.

-The Thomas Jefferson and Ward E. Barnes Libraries have Library Research Commons computer labs located within them.
-These labs are ideal for researching both Internet sources and literary sources at the same time while writing your papers or working on your projects.
+The Thomas Jefferson Library has a Library Research Commons computer lab located within the library.
+This lab is ideal for researching both Internet sources and literary sources at the same time while writing your papers or working on your projects.